linkedin/dagli/documentation/transformers.md

 ## Creating a New Prepared Transformer

 ### Alternatives
 Rather than creating a new transformer, it's possible to wrap a "safely-serializable" function (a function object or a method reference, but not a lambda) as a `FunctionResultX` transformer, like so:

     FunctionResult1<String, Integer> stringLength = new FunctionResult1<>(String::length).withInput(stringProducer);

-This is convenient for transformers that correspond to existing, simple functions that have no configurable properties.
+This is convenient for transformers that correspond to existing functions.  <small>There is one uncommon exception: a method reference to `A:method` where `A` inherits `method` from an inaccessible class `B`, will not be safely-serializable if the compiler creates a lambda "shim"--if you see an exception to this effect, just create a simple transformer instead.</small>

 ### An Example